Annika (2021 TV series): Plot

-Annika Strandhed is a Detective Inspector in the Scottish Police, recently transferred to the Glasgow Marine Homicide Unit (MHU).

-She brings her teenage daughter with her.
-The relationship between Annika and her daughter is the basis for the sub-plot across all the episodes.
-Annika regularly breaks the fourth wall to communicate directly with the audience about aspects of the current case and personal matters.
+Annika Strandhed is the Detective Inspector heading up the newly-formed, Glasgow-based, Marine Homicide Unit (MHU).
+The relationship between Annika and Morgan, her teenage daughter, is the basis for a sub-plot across all the episodes.
+Annika regularly breaks the fourth wall to communicate directly with the audience about aspects of the current case and personal reflections.
+She is of Norwegian ancestry, and often references Norwegian culture and folklore.